pounard/foodget/README.md

 makes you anxious, as well as writing too much JavaScript.
 I'd like to keep a sane health.

-Deep down inside of me, I thing that JavaScript and everything being in the browser nowadays are the two worst things that happened to IT during these last 30 years.
+Deep down inside of me, I think that JavaScript and everything being in the browser nowadays are the two worst things that happened to IT during these last 30 years.
 Most old-fashioned UI toolkits are now modern too, they have enough widgets to implement all the needs and beyond, you don't need HTML/CSS to write a good UI.

-Aside of that, Vue, React and Angular are all very good frameworks, I love each one of them, for many reasons.
-But sadly, maintaining applications using them on the long run when you're not a _type in framework name_ specialized developer is just so insanely and uselessly difficult.
+Aside of that, Vue, React and Angular are all very good frameworks, I love each one of them, each one for different reasons.
+But sadly, maintaining applications using them on the long run when you're not a *[type here framework name]* specialized developer is just so insanely and uselessly difficult.
 They also do not suit very well for building classical business orientend software packages.
-Common legacy old-fashion toolkits are well-suited for this, and are always very simple to use, they are explicit semantically, you write code, not HTML, and force you to be explicit in your intent.
+Common legacy old-fashion toolkits are well-suited for this, and most of time are simple to use.
+They also are explicit semantically and force you to be explicit in your intent.

-No, this API will never have any other depencency than TypeScript, webpack for bundling (although this might change) and your browser.
+This API will never have any other depencency than TypeScript, webpack for bundling (although this might change) and your browser for running it.

 This API intents to implement a subset of GTK4 base widgets (in a simpler form) which altogether are more than enough to build super complete, super powerful